Garfonso/boblight/README.md

 == Development

-Join the development of Boblight for BlinkStick!
+Join the development of Boblight!
 Here is how you can contribute:

 * Fork this repository
 * Write some awesome code